One of my favorite shoulder season plants is my magnolia.

 - Samuel Butler

 Belsinger is a prolific food writer - she's written close to 20 cookbooks.
-She's also an amazing herb expert.
+She's also a fantastic herb expert.

 Strategically tidy up the garden.